mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/map.rst

 more start parameter
 --------------------------

-The elments WMSLoader and WMCLoader provide also parameter you can user on start.
+The elments WMS Loader and WMC Loader provide also parameter you can user on start.
 Have a look at the element discription for further information.